CJHwong/py-clean-architecture-examples/README.md

 **Path:** `example_4_django_ecommerce_app/`

-A more complex Django application for ecommerce, following Clean Architecture principles.
-The structure mirrors the todo app, with additional features for ecommerce (e.g., products, orders).
+A more complex Django application for ecommerce, where the core logic is organized by feature (Customers, Orders, Products).
+Each feature has its own set of Clean Architecture layers, demonstrating how the pattern scales.

+## Example 5: Celery Task Queue

+**Path:** `example_5_celery_tasks/`

+Demonstrates how to integrate a background task queue (Celery) with a Flask web application while maintaining clean architecture.
+The `core` module is completely decoupled from the frameworks.
+The Flask app and Celery workers are external entry points that use factories from Layer 4 to build and execute use cases.

 ---